Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-claims.md

 #### Verifying your Claim

-After you make an on-chain claim for LUNARs, your balance should be updated on the AXIASolar UI immediately.
+After you make an on-chain claim for LUNARs, your balance should be updated on the AXIA UI immediately.

 Having trouble?
-Get support in the LUNAR [Claims Support](https://riot.im/app/#/room/#LUNARAClaims:axiasolar.builders) channel.
+Get support in the LUNAR [Claims Support](https://riot.im/app/#/room/#LUNARAClaims:AXIA.builders) channel.

 ### Third Party Claims Processes